3052/google/readme.md

 ## Goals

-1. support Google Services Framework 21
+1. Google Services Framework 5 (21)
-2. support Google Play Store 11
+2. Google Play Store 11

 Non goals:

-Supporting older items. sadly this means that email/password login is no longer possible, and maybe never be again. up to Google Services Framework 19 (2013), the login is protected with TLS fingerprinting, which is difficult but possible to bypass.
-Since Google Services Framework 21 (2014), Google uses bot-guard via JavaScript to protect the login.
+Supporting older items. sadly this means that email/password login is no longer possible, and maybe never be again. up to Google Services Framework 4.4 (2013), the login is protected with TLS fingerprinting, which is difficult but possible to bypass.
+Since Google Services Framework 5 (2014), Google uses bot-guard via JavaScript to protect the login.
 I do not know how to reverse that, and I did not find any implementations online.